 > a School of Biology offering a complete curriculum for biologists, with an entirely revised Bachelor of Science in Biology and three Masters reflecting the key strengths of biology; the School of Biology also offers the first year of the Bachelor's in Pharmaceutical Sciences (with the remainder of the course taken at the University of Geneva)

-> a doctoral school offering five doctoral pathways combined, depending on the stream, with a free programme or themed options
+> a doctoral school offering six doctoral pathways combined, depending on the stream, with a free programme or themed options

 > advanced expertise in research, including fundamental biology, biomedical research, translational research and applied clinical research